-Finally, to any who may still harbor doubt over this matter, the converse is there, still confronting him and requiring a responsible explanation.
+Finally, to any who may yet harbor the least doubt over this issue, the converse is still there confronting him and requiring a responsible explanation.
 That is, whereas he may continue discounting the validity of the 2 Chron.
-22:2 passage, the undeniable awkward fact glares back at him from the chart - it just happens to be precisely 42 years from Ahaziah's enthronement back to the commencement of his maternal great grandfather's dynasty.
+22:2 passage, the undeniable awkward fact glares back at him from Chart 5 - it just happens to display exactly 42 years from Ahaziah's enthronement back to the commencement of his maternal great grandfather's dynasty - Omri's!
 Is not this more than an unhappy circumstance to be brushed aside as meaningless, and does it not enjoin the deepest reflection by all lettered men of integrity?